Where are Workers the Most at Risk of Losing Jobs to Automation?

 Using data from the Bureau of Labor Statistics Occupational Employment Statistics, we analyzed which jobs are most susceptible to automation and determined the percent of potential jobs lost to automation in all 50 states.

-In order to create a foundation for this analysis, we looked at the top 170 most “at-risk” occupations, according to the University of Oxford’s “The Future of Employment: How Susceptible are Jobs to Computerisation” study.
+In order to create a foundation for this analysis, we looked at the top 170 most “at-risk” occupations, according to the University of Oxford’s “The Future of Employment: How Susceptible are Jobs to Computerization” study.
 This study analyzed the probability of automation for 702 detailed occupations by using an algorithm that considered several factors within each occupation including negotiation, social perceptiveness, manual dexterity, persuasion and originality.

 Automation Outlook